ovgu-FINken/DrivingSwarm/README.md

 All things driving swarm with global issue tracker and goals.

 ## Goals
-* Research swarm-robotic behaviour with advanced robots
+* Research swarm-robotic behaviour with robots capable of mapping
 * Swarm Applications
   * Foraging
   * Collective Search